-2013 2012
+Type of Fee 2 015 2014

-Audit Fees (1) \$1,675,007 \$163,016
+Audit Fees (1) \$ 588,357 \$ 506,039

-Audit-Related Fees (2) 5,800 54,250
+Audit-Related Fees (2) 6,654 25,525

-Tax Fees (3) 45,000 35,000
+Tax Fees (3) 15,000 10,000

 All Other Fees (4)

-\$1,725,807 \$252,266
+Total \$ 610,011 \$ 541,564

-- Audit Fees consist of fees billed for professional services performed by Ernst & Young LLP, including out-of-pocket expenses.
-The amounts presented relate to the audit of our annual financial statements and review of our registration statements on Form S-1 and S-8 and related services that are normally provided in connection with statutory and regulatory filings or engagements. - Audit-Related Fees consist of fees for professional services performed by Ernst & Young LLP for assurance and related services that are reasonably related to the performance of the audit of our annual financial statements and are not reported as Audit Fees, including out-of-pocket expenses. - Tax Fees consist of fees for professional services performed by Ernst & Young LLP with respect to an Internal Revenue Code Section 382 study and general tax advice and planning.
-For 2013, these fees also included tax advice services performed by Ernst & Young LLP with respect to Medical Device Excise Tax application. - All Other Fees consist of fees billed in the indicated year for other permissible work performed by Ernst & Young LLP that is not included within the above category descriptions.
+- (1) Audit Fees consist of fees billed for professional services performed by Ernst & Young LLP, including out-of-pocket expenses.
+The amounts presented relate to the audit of our annual financial statements, review of our quarterly financial statements and our registration statements, and related services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees for professional services performed by Ernst & Young LLP for assurance and related services that are reasonably related to the performance of the audit of our annual financial statements and are not reported as Audit Fees, including out-of-pocket expenses. - (3) Tax Fees consist of fees for professional services performed by Ernst & Young LLP with respect to an Internal Revenue Code, or the Code, Section 382 study and general tax advice and planning. - (4) All Other Fees consist of fees billed in the indicated year for other permissible work performed by Ernst & Young LLP that is not included within the above category descriptions.